Fe592 Bosch car park in Stuttgart

 The parking garage is available to employees and visitors alike.
 In the course of the new building, the entrance and exit to the factory premises at Gate 7 was redesigned to ensure quick and smooth traffic.

-The facade made of perforated, edged anodized aluminum envelops the elongated, two-part structure.
+The facade made of perforated and anodized aluminum trapezoidal sheet surrounds the elongated, two-part structure.
 The facade and shape of the building have a strong address-building effect.

 sq. m of floor space